 You can enter a description for your category in the WYSIWYG editor.
 The description will be shown on the individual category page and in the listings page if you use a list layout.

 Users that can edit a given category will be able to define permissions that will control which users and groups are allowed to execute actions over the category and the documents it contains.

 Learn more about configuring permissions.

 You can set the following information for your category:

 - Whether or not your category is published or unpublished

-- The create date for your category
+- The created on date for your category.

 You can upload an image to use as the category's featured (thumbnail) image